 - Their color changes dramatically as they get older.
 They start out with their light grey background and a blurred pattern.
 As they approach three years old, the pattern becomes much clearer, especially around the head, and turns to black.
 Their background color changes from grey to yellow or golden brown.

 - While the long-tailed boa is recognized as a subspecies in its own right, some people argue that it shouldn’t be.
-They say that it’s not significantly different from boa constrictor ortonii, another subspecies from around the same area.
+They say that it’s not significantly different from boa constrictor ortonii, which is another subspecies from around the same area.

 5) Black-Bellied Boa (Boa Constrictor Melanogaster)